 These posts are designed to be inspirational and help us in our efforts to have healthy lifestyles.
 Enjoy.

 Loyalty has been defined as “a very personal and powerful form of faithfulness”.
-If you have a ‘work from the luxury of your own home’ business, you have possibly chosen a company to partner with.
-When you did that, you probably signed a contract that has its own form of terms and conditions about procedures, products and conduct.
 When you got married you also ‘signed a contract’, so to speak – on paper and hearts.
 You may have other relationships, friends, siblings, etc., where you feel a sense of loyalty.

 The benefits of being loyal far outweigh what you think you might receive by not being loyal.
 Very often, the temptations to be disloyal start from an outside source that we have allowed ourselves to be exposed to.
-In our home businesses, it could be the success that others seem to be having with their company while we are struggling with our own businesses.
 In our marriages, it can come from a ‘listening’ ear (in the form of telephone calls, texts, social media, or a work mate) to the problems we could be having with our mate.
 The same thing can happen with friendships, and other family relationships.
 Disloyalty can come in the form of physical disloyalty or emotional disloyalty.

 Working through the situation, finding a way to cope, better understand and stick to it, is almost always the best way.
 Face the problems, talk things out, explore coping strategies.
 Practice self-control and self-sacrifice.